ANTONINEUTRON/ANTONINEUTRON/README.md

-<h1 align="center">Hi 👋, I am a software engineer with over 5 years experience developing softwares across various platforms.</h1>
+<h1 align="center">Hi 👋, I am a software engineer👨🏿‍💻👨🏿‍💻 with experience developing softwares across various platforms.</h1>
 <dl>
     <li>Mobile</li>
-    <dd>My Preferred! <p>I started out using java & kotlin for developing native android applications.
+    <dd>My Preferred specialization!😊😊 <p>I started out using java & kotlin for developing native android applications.
 Along the line I delve into developing cross-platform applications using the Flutter framework</p></dd>
     <li>Web</li>
-    <dd>My experience with web development is a storied one.
-But in essence I have experience with React framework for frontend development. <p>In addition, I have been able to to develop RESTful backends using laravel and spring-boot for various applications across the years.</p></dd>
+    <dd>My experience with web development is a storied one😉.
+But in essence I have experience with React framework for frontend development. <p>In addition, I have been able to develop RESTful backends using laravel and spring-boot for various applications across the years.</p></dd>
     <li>Desktop</li>
     <dd>I have experience developing desktop applications.
 During my undergrad days I got a gig to develop a restaurant order processing system using Java <i>(implementing the receipt printing feature was a bit difficult tho).</i></dd>
     <li>Blockchain</li>